A Brief History of Theatre Within

 TheatrE WITHIN STUDIO, circa 1967

 Reflecting his growing conviction that core inner work was the key to unlocking the artist’s full potential, Mr. Rubin renamed his company “Theatre Within.”
 He taught ongoing classes in “primal theater” and produced new theater and dance works, classic plays and solo performance festivals.
 In 1979, Joe Raiola, then an aspiring stand-up, joined the workshop and began an ongoing collaboration with Mr. Rubin that would last over 25 years.
-In 1981 they created the Annual John Lennon Tribute together.
-Raiola and Rubin would continue to be the driving creative force behind the tribute for the next two decades.
+In 1981, they created the Annual John Lennon Tribute and together were the driving creative forces behind it for the next two decades.
+In 1991, Mr. Rubin established a winter residence in Florida where he formed a second Theatre Within company, leaving Mr. Raiola to direct the winter/spring workshop seasons in New York.